Ilkhanate: Architecture

 Ilkhanid architecture elaborated earlier Iranian traditions.
 In particular, greater attention was given to interior spaces and how to organize them.
 Rooms were made taller, while transverse vaulting was employed and walls were opened with arches, thus allowing more light and air inside.
 Muqarnas, which was previously confined to covering limited transitional elements like squinches, was now used to cover entire domes and vaults for purely decorative effect.
 The Tomb of 'Abd al-Samad in Natanz (1307–8), for example, is covered inside by an elaborate muqarnas dome that is made from stucco suspended below the pyramidal vault that roofs the building.
 Brick remained the main construction material, but more color was added through the use of tile mosaic, which involved cutting monochrome tiles of different colors into pieces that were then fitted together to form larger patterns, especially geometric motifs and floral motifs.
 Under Ilkhanid rule, Tabriz became a significant hub of commerce and receiving considerable support from the Ilkhanids.
 By the early 1300s, Tabrizi craftsmen had developed multicolor tile mosaic, known as the Tabrizi tradition.

 Various mosques were built or expanded during this period, usually following the four-iwan plan for congregational mosques (e.g. at Varamin and Kirman), except in the northwest, where cold winters discouraged the presence of an open courtyard, as at the Jameh Mosque of Ardabil (now ruined).
 The iwan on the qibla side (in the direction of prayer), usually led to a domed prayer hall behind.
 Another hallmark of the Ilkhanid period is the introduction of monumental mosque portals topped by twin minarets, as seen at the Jameh Mosque of Yazd.

+Due to increased contact between Yuan China and Ilkhanate Persia, some monuments display motifs inspired by Chinese art or executed by Chinese craftspeople.
+The "Dāsh Kasan" near Soltaniyeh, for example, juxtaposes relief carvings of Chinese dragons and flanking niches with muqarnas decorations, leadings scholars to speculate on the Buddhist or Islamic possibilities of its religious use.